What to Expect

 Book Online or call (802) 988-2737

 All children enrolled in the Jay Explorers program are required to have an updated Release Form on file every season.
-Click HERE to download and have it filled out and with you on your child’s first day of lessons for a quicker check-in process.
+Click HERE to fill it out online prior to your child’s first day of lessons for a quicker check-in process.

 MENU / ALLERGIES / SNACKS

 Our Full Day session includes lunch, click HERE to download the weekly menu.
 Does your child have an allergy?
 Be sure to let our indoor staff know when you arrive.
 Kosher and dairy-free snacks are also provided, along with hot chocolate, during warm-up breaks for children in either Half or Full Day programming.

 It’s important to keep an eye on the weather and plan accordingly.
 Stay tuned to our Snowphone at (802) 988-9601 or online weather report for the latest snow and mountain news.
 Our programs are essentially rain or shine, so be sure to review our cancellation policy below.

 Reservations will be charged in full when booked but are completely refundable if cancelled at least 24 hours prior to your lesson.
 Otherwise, lessons will be charged in full.

 Need to cancel?
 We’re sorry you can’t make it.
 Call (802) 988-2737 and if you don’t reach a representative, leave a message including your name/reservation number, date(s) you would like to cancel, and a callback phone number.
 Or, if it’s easier, you can e-mail firstname.lastname@example.org